CNuge/py-morse-code/README.md

 - The speak command is performed using the mac/linux 'say' command so not usable on windows.

 ## Morse syntax
-- For use in this class, letters in a given word are separated by a space, and words are separated by a forward slash /.
-Dot are periods and dashes are hyphens.
+- For use in this class, letters in a given word are separated by a space, and words are separated by a forward slash `/` character.
+Dots are `.` periods and dashes are `-` hyphens.
 - so the string for `'sos'` would be `'... --- ...'` and the string for `'sos cam'` would be `... --- ... / -.-. .- --'`

 ## How to use it